 North Carolina Virtual Academy (NCVA) shall provide an educational environment that treats all students with dignity and respect.
-Every student experiencing homelessness or transition shall have access to the same free and appropriate educational opportunities as students who are not homeless.
-This commitment to the educational rights of homeless children, youth, and unaccompanied youth, applies to all services, programs, and activities provided or made available.
+Every student experiencing homelessness shall have access to the same free and appropriate educational opportunities as students who are not homeless.
+This commitment to the educational rights of homeless children, youth, including homeless unaccompanied youth, applies to all services, programs, and activities provided or made available.

 - In temporary shared housing, a shelter, or transitional living program

 - At a bus station, park, car, or abandoned building

 - Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason

 - Living in motels, hotels, or camping grounds due to the lack of alternative adequate accommodations

 - Living in a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings

 - Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings

 - Migratory children living in the above circumstances

 - Unaccompanied youth living in the above circumstances